remo5000/cs2030-cheatsheet/cheatsheet.md

 ## Inheritance

+#### Classic Inheritence
+- A subclass inherits all of the public and protected members of its parent
+- If the subclass is in the same package as its parent, it also inherits the package-private members of the parent (this is usually the case in single-file declaration)
+- The `super.field` keyword can access _overriden and hiddent_ superclass fields.
+- The constuctor of a subclass can call on the constructor of a superclass.
+If it does not explicitly do so, the Java compiler will automatically insert a call to the no-argument constructor of the superclass.

 #### Polymorphism (Interface & Late binding)
 Consider an interface `I` and a class that implements it, `A`. `I i = new A(); i.f();`
 - During _compile_ time, Java checks if an object of type `A` can be assigned to a variable of type `I`.
 In this case, it can.